-Although the System's experience reduced the value of the funding surplus since last year, sufficient surplus remains as of September 30, 2016 to keep employer contributions unchanged from the prior year.
-Given the current practice of using any funding surplus to reduce County contributions coupled with the prior year's investment losses (which have not been fully recognized), it is likely that the funding surplus will continue to erode.
+Although the System's experience increased the value of the funding surplus since last year, the current practice of using the funding surplus to reduce County contributions will erode the value of the surplus over time.
 When the surplus is depleted, County contributions to the System will once again be required.
-These contributions will be at least equal to employer normal cost payments which are currently \$1.7 million.
+These contributions will be at least equal to employer normal cost payments which are currently \$1.4 million.